WARP-LAB/WARP-GUIDES-WEBPACK/05-webpack-guide-lint/readme.md

 Use existing `webpacktest-babel` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-lint`.

 Make changes in `package.json`.
-Make changes in `index.html` (`index-manual-approach.html`) to reflect host change to `webpacktest-lint.test` if you are not using HTML building as discussed in *htmlbuild* stage of this guide.
+Note that `index.html` is build product.
+Manual approach will not work any more, as we are using hashes in output filenames.
+You can disable hashes and return to manual approach as in pre-`html-webpack-plugin` approach.
+See *htmlbuild* stage of this guide.

 ---
 # ESLint